hackclub/hackclub/workshops/login_auth/README.md

 ## Connecting Firebase to your webpage 🔗

-After successfully creating the Firebase project you will see your project console.
+After successfully creating the Firebase project, you will see your project console.

-At the project's console landing page you will see `Get started by adding Firebase to your app` and below that you will see three options of integrations:
+At the project's console landing page, you will see `Get started by adding Firebase to your app`, and below that, you will see three options of integrations:
 1. iOS
 2. Android
 3. </> (this option is for web on which you are working, so click on that).

 ![Project Console](https://cloud-l7pn8f9e9.vercel.app/6.png)

-After clicking on that a new page will pop up and ask you for a name for your app.
-For this workshop we will use `login-auth` as the app name.
+After clicking it a new page will pop up and ask you for a name for your app.
+For this workshop, we will use `login-auth` as the app name.

 ![App nickname](https://cloud-8tdv8wfuj.vercel.app/8.png)

 Here is an **important** part!

-You will see some sort of JavaScript code, this is the code which helps your Firebase project to connect with your webpage.
-So, make sure you save this code or copy it somewhere as it will require later.
+You will see some sort of JavaScript code, the code which helps your Firebase project to connect with your webpage.
+So, make sure you save this code or copy it somewhere as it is required later.

-After saving the code, just click on `continue to console`.
+After saving the code, click on `continue to console`.
 ![API keys](https://cloud-nsps2klza.vercel.app/9.png)

-After that you need to add existing users, so that they can log in and for that, you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.
+After that you need to add the existing users so that they can log in and for that, you need to enable **Email/Password** authentication in your project's Authentication section, for that, you need to click on the tab `Authentication` on the top left `Develop` section.

 ![Authentication page](https://cloud-pnq6xn3gp.vercel.app/10.png)